310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 …Yeah, I’ll let you know if there are any updates.
 Aight, see ya later then~

-(I didn’t expect us to get Itsuki-senpai of all people on this project.
-Morisawa-senpai sure is something~ I gotta do my best, too.)
+<th>(I didn’t expect us to get Itsuki-senpai of all people on this project.
+Morisawa-senpai sure is something~ I gotta do my best, too.)</th>

-(Hm, I need to come up with a plan B if Yuuki-san rejects the offer, too…)
+<th>(Hm, I need to come up with a plan B if Yuuki-san rejects the offer, too…)</th>
 {% endbubble %}

 <div class="msr-narration">